page title icon Don’t Run From Conflict and Obstacles

 What I’ve learned is that avoiding conflict only leads to the problem growing.
 It’s like a screaming toddler – ignoring him or her usually just makes them cry more.
 The bottom line is it’s hard to get ahead in business and life if you’re not willing to work through problems and challenges.

-Successful Entrepreneurs Learn to Handle Conflict and Overcome Obstacles
+Successful Entrepreneurs Learn Conflict Management Skills

 It’s such a good book!
-It’s awe-inspiring, because how does a human being overcome all of that?
+It’s awe-inspiring because how does a human being overcome all of that?

 My Current Obstacles in Business